spinnaker/kleat/migration/README.md

   can remove the `Providers.AppengineProvider` block from your halconfig.
 - Halyard supplies a default `providerVersion` of `v1` for each provider account.
 You can safely remove this field.
+- Halyard set `metricStores.enabled` to true if one or more monitoring metric stores was enabled.
+This field is not read by spinnaker-monitoring and is safe to remove.

 ## Unsupported Halyard functionality